soujanyaporia/soujanyaporia.github.io/index.md

 logo:
-  - image_path: /assets/images/logos/square-light.png
+  - image_path: /assets/images/big-logo.jpeg
     id: "big-home-logo"
-    excerpt: "Welcome fellow researchers to the DeCLaRe Lab!
-We hereby **DeCLaRe** our quest to breathe _cognitive_ and _language_ skills of human-like depth into machines by solving challenging NLP problems, such as, dialogue comprehension and generation, commonsense reasoning, multimodal understanding, and more.
-Addressing such open research problems requires powerful, scalable, and data-hungry algorithms.
-As such, we develop cutting-edge neural models, based on sound linguistic concepts.
-To know more about our work, please browse our catalog of [publications](/publications/).
+    excerpt: "Welcome fellow researchers to my website!
+I hold a PhD in Computer Science.
+My main areas of research interest are NLP and sentiment analysis.
+At present, I work as a presidential postdoctoral fellow at Nanyang Technological University, Singapore.

+My days are spent mostly with arxiv articles, conference proceedings, matrices, probability, calculus, Pytorch and Keras!
+Ah yes! and reading and replying to emails :)

+I am open to collaborations.
+If you are interested please drop me an email.
+To know more about our work, please browse our catalog of [publications](/publications/).""
     <br>
     <br>
-    > *Intrigued by our logo?
-[Read](/assets/images/logo-explanation.pdf) the story behind it.*"
 ---
 {% include feature_row_home_img id="logo" type="left" %}